timchisamore/toronto_homicides/output/documents/toronto_homicides.md

 # 2 Methods

 Initiallty, the exploration of the Toronto homicide data was descriptive in nature.
-We began by looking at the number of homicides by year and type
+We began by looking at the number of homicides by year and continued graphically exploring other fields of interest.

+We then applied the Early Aberration Reporting System (EARS) C1 algorithm to the data binned into yearmonths, i.e., values of the year and month, such as Feb 2020.

 # 3 Results